 We design a multimode coupler to couple light from fundamental mode to higher order mode.
-As shown in Figure 1(b), the lower waveguide is a single mode waveguide, which transits to a multimode waveguide through an adiabatic taper.
-The upper waveguide couples a slight portion of light from TE_0 in lower waveguide.
-Then it couples back in to the lower waveguide, but to TE_1 mode, since the TE_1 mode supported by the lower waveguide is designed to be phase matched with TE_0 in the upper waveguide.
+As shown in Figure 1 (between dashed lines), the straight branch is a single mode waveguide which transits to a multimode waveguide through an adiabatic taper.
+Therefore, TE_0 mode in the lower waveguide stays in TE_0 mode.
+The bending branch couples a slight portion of light from TE_0 in lower waveguide.
+Then it couples back into the lower waveguide, but to TE_1 mode, since the TE_1 mode supported by the multimode waveguide is designed to be phase matched with TE_0 in the bending branch.